5 Tips for Dealing With Bunion Pain

 There are numerous things that you can use to make your shoes more comfortable and fit better.
 Try to buy some shoe inserts, like arch supports, and position your feet correctly in your shoes.

-Whether you get prescription products or over the counter, it can significantly aid your bunion pain.
+Whether you get prescription products or over-the-counter, they can significantly aid your bunion pain.

 Cushion Your Bunion